 Ferries to Sifnos / Athens to Sifnos / Sifnos ferry tickets

 There are daily ferries from Athens to Sifnos.
 The ferry routes to Sifnos are operated by both conventional and high speed ferries.
-The island of Sifnos is also connected with frequent ferry schedules to close by islands of Serifos, Milos and Kimolos.
+The island is also connected with frequent ferry schedules to close by islands of Serifos, Milos and Kimolos.

 From Athens, Piraeus port to Sifnos in the Western Cyclades